wosevision/mighty-polling-socket-server/README.md

 Type: `boolean`
 Default: `false`

-Whether to enable metrics routes.
+**BETA** Whether to enable metrics routes.
 Sets up additional socket routes for monitoring:

 - connected clients and their routes
 - intervals and their ticks
 - whether the server is idle
-- last polled data
 - a pipe of the log from `options.logging`

 ### `PollingSocketServer.sources(sources)`